tulibraries/boundwit-whiz/README.md

 When changing bound-with behavior:

 1. Add or update the MARC editor spec.
+2. Add regression coverage for `BoundWith::Preparation` when changing record retrieval or holding-selection behavior.
-2. Add regression coverage for the updater where appropriate.
+3. Add regression coverage for `BoundWith::Updater` when changing the Alma update workflow.
-3. Verify that records are not processed more than once.
+4. Verify that records are not processed more than once.
-4. Verify that the selected holding belongs to the parent bib.
+5. Test the zero-, one-, and multiple-holding cases when changing holding behavior.
-5. Test against designated Alma test records before using the change with production data.
+6. Test against designated Alma test records before using the change with production data.

 When changing an Alma override: